rmorriso/genstr/README.md

-Password Generator
+String Generator
 ==================

-A minor addition to allow simple passwords using a restricted character set.
+Renamed to genstr to generalize function.
+A minor addition to generate strings from common restricted character sets.

 ---